 (c) after a final determination has been made in relation to the application.

-(4) The Minister, within 14 days after a direction is given, is to cause a copy of it to be published in the Gazette and, as soon as is practicable, is to cause a copy of it to be laid before, or transmitted in accordance with section 248(1) to the Clerk of, each House of Parliament.
+(4) The Minister, within 14 days after a direction is given, is to cause a copy of it to be published in the Gazette and, as soon as is practicable, is to cause a copy of it to be laid before each House of Parliament or dealt with under section 268A.

 (5) If the Minister gives a direction under subsection (2)(a), each party to the proceeding may present the case of that party to the Minister.